 Each potential egg (or follicle) lies dormant in the ovaries until it receives the signal go grow and mature, a process called folliculogenesis.
 Around a hundred follicles begin this process however only one will become the dominant follicle and produce fully developed egg, which is then released at ovulation.

 Although it has been long believed that females were born with all the eggs they would ever have, which slowly die off over time until reaching menopause, science is an evolving field and new research suggests that women may actually have the ability to produce more eggs during her reproductive years.
 Although yet to be confirmed, this theory which has already been proven in animal studies, gives hope that we can have an even greater influence over the health of our eggs and our fertility than ever before.

 The growth phase for an egg in preparation for ovulation is around 90 days.
-During these 90 days, growth is influenced by both positive and negative environmental factors.
+During these 90 days, the growth of the egg is influenced by both positive and negative environmental factors.
 This includes the amount of blood flow, amount of oxygen available, your nutritional status, hormonal balance and stress levels.

 Improving blood flow to the ovaries helps carry oxygen and important nutrients to where they are most needed.
 You can support healthy blood flow by

-What you eat during these critical 90 days can positively or negatively influence the health of your eggs.
-To help your body create the healthiest eggs possible it’s important to increase your intake of
+What you eat during these important 90 days can positively or negatively influence the health of your eggs.
+It’s important to increase your intake of

 - fresh, organic fruits and vegetables

 - nuts and seeds

 and decrease your intake of